Spirit of Truth and

 All rights reserved

 Chapter Four of this Commentary

 Also called "the second woe."

-Part 6 is composed of the “Introduction” for the Sixth Trumpet and the “Twelve Scenes” of the grandiose drama as developed in this Commentary.
+Part 6 is composed of the “Introduction” for the Sixth Trumpet and the “Fourteen Scenes” of the grandiose drama as developed in this Commentary.

 I. The 34 verses that reveal the content of the Sixth Trumpet begin in Revelation 9:13-14 with the following words:

 “Then the sixth angel blew his trumpet, and I heard a voice from the four horns of the golden altar before God, saying to the sixth

 angel who had the trumpet, ‘Release the four angels who are bound at the great river Euphrates.’”